IBM-Cloud/box-watson/README.md

 2. If you have not already, [download node.js] [download_node_url] and install it on your local machine.

-2. Clone the app to your local environment from your terminal using the following command
+3. Clone the app to your local environment from your terminal using the following command
   ```sh
   git clone https://github.com/IBM-Bluemix/box-watson.git
   ```

-3. cd into this newly created directory
+4. cd into this newly created directory

-4. Install the required npm and bower packages using the following command
+5. Install the required npm and bower packages using the following command
   ```sh
   npm install
   ```

-5. Next, you need to sign up for a Box developer account if you do not have one already.
+6. Next, you need to sign up for a Box developer account if you do not have one already.
 You can do this [here] [box_dev_signup_url].

-6. Once you have created an account, select 'Create a Box Application' from the side panel.
+7. Once you have created an account, select 'Create a Box Application' from the side panel.
 Name your app, select the Box Content API, and click 'Create Application'.
 On the next page you will find your app's client_id and client_secret, which you will need for the following step.

-7. Using the credentials you received in step 9, replace the default Box configs in vcap-local.json.
+8. Using the credentials you received in step 9, replace the default Box configs in vcap-local.json.
 After you have done that, create a Personality Insights service using your Bluemix account and replace the corresponding credentials in vcap-local.json.

-8. Start your app locally with the following command.
+9. Start your app locally with the following command.
   ```sh
   npm start
   ```

 Your app will be automatically assigned to a port which will be logged to your terminal.
 To access the app, go to localhost:PORT in your browser.
 Happy developing!

-## Troubleshooting
+### Troubleshooting

 To troubleshoot your Bluemix app the main useful source of information is the logs.
 To see them, run:

   ```sh
   $ cf logs <application-name> --recent
   ```

+### Privacy Notice

+The Personality Box sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The following information is sent to a [Deployment Tracker] [deploy_track_url] service on each deployment:

+* Application Name (`application_name`)
+* Space ID (`space_id`)
+* Application Version (`application_version`)
+* Application URIs (`application_uris`)

+This data is collected from the `VCAP_APPLICATION` environment variable in IBM Bluemix and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix.
+Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

+### Disabling Deployment Tracking

+Deployment tracking can be disabled by removing `"install": "node admin.js track"` from the `scripts` section within `package.json`.

 [box_url]: https://www.box.com/
 [personality_insights_url]: http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/personality-insights.html